rkgallaway/module-7/curriculum/class-31/lab/README.md

 - Only display the first `n` items in the list, where `n` is the default number three from your settings context.
   - If you have more than `n` items in the list, the `Pagination` Component will add a button that, when clicked, will replace the list with the next `n`. items in the list.
-  - the `Pagination` Component will manage the "previous" and "next" buttons upon correct implementation.
+  - the `Pagination` component will manage the "previous" and "next" buttons upon correct implementation.

 ### Application Structure (proposed)